What is existential anxiety?

 These may include tools such as practicing mindfulness, being present in the here and now on purpose.
 Mindfulness can help by bringing your focus to the present moment rather than worrying about the future or the past.

 Reflecting on your thoughts; either in therapy or in your own time.
 Trying to identify possible patterns, such as times that you may feel more anxious or what feelings, behaviours or physical symptoms may be linked to those thoughts.
 You may find it easier to write these down when they occur or keep a journal.
 Identifying things that make you happy and try to do more of them.
 These may be activities that you used to love doing but have not engaged in in a while or a new hobby that you have been thinking about trying out.

 It is important to seek out the help of a professional if you can’t cope with existential anxiety on your own, especially if you have noticed that it is becoming progressively worse, and it is impacting your ability to function in your day to day life.
 Therapy can offer you a safe space in which to better understand your anxiety and in turn understand ways in which to accept and change it.

 There are various approaches to therapy that can be used for existential anxiety.
-These being existential therapy, acceptance and commitment therapy and cognitive behavioural therapy.
+These being existential therapy, acceptance and commitment therapy, dialectical behavior therapy and cognitive behavioural therapy.

 Author: Antigone Lanitis